spences10/scottspence.com/posts/2023/01/14/should-i-create-my-own-blog/index.md

 ## Customisation options

+I've put this as a con for the blogging platforms as a lot of them don't offer this functionality.

-Some blogging platforms have a lot of customisation options, allowing you to change the layout to a predefined set of options.
+Some blogging platforms _do_ have some customisation options, allowing you to change the layout to a predefined set of options.

 Some platforms allow adding your own custom domain to map to and the